codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

   ImageTag: 1.0.0 # (default `imageTag:1.11`)
 ...
 ```
+### Upgrade to 1.2.0 preparation

-### Update configuration for ingress chart
+#### Update configuration for ingress chart
-From version 1.2.1 and higher, we have deprecated support for `Codfresh-managed-ingress`.
+From version 1.2.0 and higher, we have deprecated support for `Codfresh-managed-ingress`.
 Public `ingress-nginx` replaces `Codfresh-managed-ingress`.
 For more information on the public ingress, see [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx){:target="\_blank"}.

 You must update the configuration of the ingress chart, if you are using:
 * Codefresh-managed ingress controller with _custom_ values
-* Other ingress controllers, including ALB (AWS Load Balancer Controller)
+* Other ingress controllers, including ALB (Application Load Balancer)

 > Parameter locations have changed as the ingress chart name was changed from `ingress` to `ingress-nginx`: